Another Book of Nothing Chapters 20 - 24:

 ... and without thought, therefore - I am not!

 Seriously, is it possible to have any kind of picture, image or concept of one's self without thought?
 Even the basic experience of the senses involves a seemingly simultaneous cognition, evaluation and labelling in the mind.
-Nevertheless, a 'self' always seems to be there, and even entertaining the possibility of thoughtlessness is more evidence of its thinking!
-Yet for all the thoughts and multitude of perceptions that continually occupy our minds, creating what we habitually believe to be our self, there must be something that is not a thought or perception itself but which in being single, unmoving and constant provides a basis for the sense of relativity, comparison and contrast that enables us to be aware of anything at all, including thoughts themselves - just as stillness is needed to ascertain movement, silence for sound, and so on.
+Nevertheless, a 'self' always seems to be there, and even entertaining the possibility of thoughtlessness is simply more evidence of its thinking!
+Yet for all the thoughts and multitude of perceptions that continually occupy our minds, creating what we habitually believe to be our self, there must be something that is not a thought or perception itself but which in being single, unmoving and constant provides a ground or basis for the sense of relativity, comparison and contrast that enables us to be aware of anything at all, including thoughts themselves - just as stillness is needed to ascertain movement, silence for sound, and so on.

 The fact is that the human mind is incapable of fully grasping the vastness of total emptiness, and if it could, it would not, thereby, be emptiness, just as the water in a bowl cannot reflect the whole sky, or anything that is finite encompass the infinite.